The Main Laboratory for Neurocognitive ResearchHead: Prof. Asaid Khateb

 The Main Laboratory for Neurocognitive Research has several devices of diverse technologies that are at the disposal of each our students and investigators: EEG devices, functional near infra-red spectroscopy (fNIRS) devices, Eye-tracking device, Electrode positioning device, Force plate device and Transcranial direct current stimulation (tDCS) device.
 These most up-to-date technologies give our staff the opportunity to carry out innovative studies in different cognitive domains including language processing, reading, learning, attention and visual processing.

-HBL lab members are investigating the constraints on the ability of humans to acquire, retain and master novel skills (“how to” knowledge) that are imposed by biological processes: brain plasticity and specifically the generation of long-term memory; two highly controlled and selective processes.
-Our goal is to contribute to a neuro-behavioral perspective of learning, across the human life span, so as to better recruit biological memory processes in the practice of teaching, training and the rehabilitation of skills.
-To this end, we are using analyses of behavior, physiological measurements and brain-imaging techniques to study the effects of skill training protocols in domains such as executing novel movement sequences (in the Motor Skills and Motor Disabilities Laboratory) learning a language and arithmetic.
+Research at the HBL laboratory focuses on the neuro-behavioral constraints that are imposed on the ability of humans to acquire, retain and master novel skills (“how to” knowledge).
+The studies stem from the notion that human learning and especially the generation of long-term memory reflects a set of basic and highly controlled biological processes (neuronal plasticity), at cellular and brain systems level, that need to be accounted for, and satisfied in order to achieve mastery and skill.
+The goal is to contribute to a neuro-behavioral perspective on learning, across the human life span, so as to better recruit biological memory processes in the practice of teaching, skill acquisition and in the rehabilitation of disabled individuals.
+In the lab, analyses of behavior, physiological measurements and brain-imaging techniques are employed to study learning and memory in multiple domains; from the generation of novel movement sequences to the mastery of a new language.

 The Laboratory for AttentionHead: Dr. Liat Goldfarb